Opportunity Cost - The Economic Lowdown Podcast Series

-In this first episode of The Economic Lowdown, we will introduce three topics in economics: choice, scarcity and opportunity cost.
+In this episode of The Economic Lowdown Podcast Series, we introduce three topics in economics: choice, scarcity and opportunity cost.

 Lesson #1 is Scarcity